jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 We got back to camp where we were greeted by a large group of kayakers that turned out to be members of the Washington Kayak Club.
-They could tell we were beginners and gave us a bunch of helpful sea kayaking tips that made us a little more confident.
+They could tell we were beginners and gave us a bunch of helpful sea kayaking tips that made us more confident going forward.

 Once night hit, one of the kayakers came over to tell us that if we were lucky we might get a chance to see the bioluminescence in the bay.
-Sure enough, it finally got dark enough and it turned out to be an incredible experience as we splashed the water and sped our kayaks up and down the shorline as small glowing waves formed off the bow of the kayak like a scene from Tron.
+Sure enough, it finally got dark enough and it turned out to be an incredible experience as we splashed the water to activate the chemical reaction and sped our kayaks up and down the shorline as small glowing bow waves formed off the front of the kayak like a scene from Tron.

 ## Day 2 - Return to Lopez Island

-We woke up early to pack up so that we could catch the slack tide back, which worked out perfectly.
+We woke up early to pack so that we could catch the slack tide back, which worked out perfectly.
 Crossing the San Juan Channel when everything was completely still and not a boat in sight was a totally different experience.
 We even had some curious seals cruising around our kayaks and poking there